Grand Trunk Ultralight Starter Review

-> The Ultralight Starter is at home on ultralight backpacking trips and as part of a campsite during warm seasons.
-It is not a great hammock for bugs or severe weather, and with a low weight capacity of only 200 pounds, it is certainly not meant for more than a single person at a time.
+The Ultralight Starter is at home on ultralight backpacking trips and as part of a campsite during warm seasons.
+Without the addition of bug netting and a tarp, it is not a great hammock for bugs or severe weather, but these can easily be added on after the fact from many manufacturers.

 The Grand Trunk Ultralight is an incredible value.
 With such a modest price and low weight, there is little reason not to take this product along on the next backpacking or camping trip simply to try it out.
 Do remember, however, that suspension isn't included.

-A skeptic can try out basic hammock camping with very little investment by trying out this hammock.
+A skeptic can try out basic hammock camping with very little investment by trying out the Ultralight Starter.
 And with such a low price, it's less of a big deal to later upgrade or replace this hammock with a more serious and protective option if you plan to sleep out in varied weather.
-However upgrading won't make this one obsolete - keep the Ultralight Starter around for backyard lounging, an easy extra camp chair, or as a gear sling to hold your pack while you're sleeping in something else.
+However, upgrading won't make this one obsolete - keep the Ultralight Starter around for backyard lounging, an easy extra camp chair, or as a gear sling to hold your pack while you're sleeping in something else.